-A few days ago I came across this wonderful quotation: “Kindness is a language that the deaf can hear and the blind can see.”
+A few days ago, I came across this beautiful quotation: “Kindness is a language that the deaf can hear and the blind can see.”

 Some claim this quote comes from Mark Twain, however, literary scholars think otherwise.
 It may have its origins in a 19th-century “commonplace book” or what we would call today a “self-help book.”
 The sentiment is correct, namely that kindness is the very first step in the healing process.

 In Mark’s gospel, Jesus is traveling in the district of Tyre and spreading his ministry to new people; in fact, some of these souls may be Gentiles.
 These non-Jews listened not only to Jesus’s words of encouragement but also were witnesses of his healing power.

 So we have the story of the deaf man whose ears were opened.
 Again, kindness is a language that the deaf can hear.

 On Labor Day, I watched with interest the award ceremony of the American Film Institute, honoring actor George Clooney, for his “lifetime achievement” in the film and television industry.

 In his acceptance speech, Clooney had to admit that he is young for such an award, but these days AFI, for a variety of reasons, maybe running out of bankable Hollywood stars.